Manishmane19/task-1/white paper.md

 The use of technologies including the 'Internet of Things', location-based services, artificial intelligence, augmented and virtual reality, and blockchain technology (see definitions below) has resulted in a tourism offer that is more attractive, efficient, inclusive, and economically, socially and environmentally.
 Digital transformation creates a system for gathering the right data and incorporating it fully for business intelligence at a higher level.
 It creates a way that different functional units within an organization can translate raw data into insights across various touchpoints

+3.1.
+The impact of digitalization on tourism
+Increased digitalization helps tourism businesses transform business models, scale services, and enter new markets.
+Investments in technology have resulted in increased market share, reduced costs, improved efficiencies, and reduced waste

+3.2.
+The need for digital transformation
+The development of new technologies is also a great place for tourism.
+An important element of digitization is continuous optimization, i.e. real-time updates of information on Covid-19 cases or information on the availability of transport/hotels.
+New technologies allow entrepreneurs to save time and money

+4. Digitally enhanced tourism trends
+Due to digital transformation strategy and other business transformations, travelers and people working in the industry could notice remarkable and positive changes that forever alter how people manage their trip-related needs driving digital transformation in the travel industry.
+It’s more than clear that the tourism companies that do not undergo a digital transformation process will lose their competitive edge and become obsolete.
+The time has come to embrace the changes and adopt cutting-edge technologies.
+For a better more connected world.
+Here.
+Today.
+Now.
+Your company can change the world.

+5. Tourism and technology
+Both customers and businesses can benefit from improved communication, reservations, and guest service systems.
+Technology has helped tourism and hospitality industries replace expensive human labor with technological labor.
+This helps reduce labor costs, but also helps avoid customer service issues.

+6. Traits of digital tourists
+The digital nature of tourism is determined by 1) analogical by digital tourism useful equipment (TUE), 2) a high acceptance of technology, and 3) a high assessment of the tourist experience obtained through mobile devices (MD)

+7. A Final Thought
+All around us today, business models are being radically transformed by digitalization.
+New opportunities are being created, as the rate of change continues to increase, and the number of new technologies continues to grow.
+Through the article, we also want to mention some of the current digital development trends in tourism in the world.
+This shows that the digital transformation has not been fully implemented in the tourism industry of our country.
+Therefore, tourism businesses need to accept the change that comes from digital transformation and quickly catch up with the trend by re-examining the business model, reviewing the structure, the company management model and invest more in technology.
+If corporate culture does not catch up with that pace, it will inevitably be a stagnation, not only for the development of businesses but also for the integration of Vietnam’s tourism industry into trends. new technology in the world